jrnl-org/jrnl/docs/usage.md

 ## Editing older entries

 You can edit selected entries after you wrote them.
-This is particularly useful when your journal file is encrypted or if you're using a DayOne journal.
+This is particularly useful when your journal file is encrypted.
 To use this feature, you need to have an editor configured in your journal configuration file (see `advanced usage <advanced>`)

 ``` sh
 jrnl -until 1950 @texas -and @history --edit